Philip C. Habib: Early life and education

 Born in Brooklyn, New York, Habib was the son of Lebanese Maronite Catholic parents and was raised in a predominantly Jewish neighborhood of the Bensonhurst section.
 His father ran a grocery store.
 Habib graduated from New Utrecht High School in Brooklyn and worked as a shipping clerk before starting his undergraduate study in forestry at the University of Idaho.
-Habib remained connected to the University of Idaho throughout his life.
-He co-chaired the university's centennial fund-raising campaign several years earlier, as well as several class reunions.
+Habib remained connected to the UI throughout his life; he co-chaired the university's centennial fund-raising campaign several years earlier, as well as several class reunions.

 After graduating in 1942 from the UI's College of Forestry (now Natural Resources), he served in the U.S. Army during World War II and attained the rank of captain.
 Discharged from the service in 1946, Habib continued his education via the G.I.
-Bill in a doctoral program in agricultural economics at the University of California in Berkeley, and earned a Ph.D. in 1952.
+Bill in a doctoral program in agricultural economics at the University of California, Berkeley, and earned a Ph.D. in 1952.

 In 1947, recruiters for the United States Foreign Service visited the Berkeley campus.
 They were particularly interested in candidates who did not fit the then-current mold of Ivy League blueblood WASPs.
 Habib says he had never given diplomacy a moment's thought, and that he just enjoyed taking tests for intellectual challenge.
 He took the Foreign Service exam and scored in the top 10% nationally.